Curriculum

 - Infectious disease

-The hematology track offers a five-week hematology lecture with the medical students at Mayo Clinic Alix School of Medicine.
+The fellowship offers a five-week hematology lecture series with the medical students at Mayo Clinic Alix School of Medicine.
 The didactic responsibilities include required readings, online learning modules, skills training at the Mayo Clinic Multidisciplinary Simulation Center, Grand Rounds, journal club presentations, and educational conferences.

 The curriculum includes dedicated research time to provide you with opportunities to participate in a clinical research project and authorship for publication.